dllussier/chat_ML/README.md

 # chat_ML
-This is for the machine learning portion of my project.
+This is callabaroatory effort for the machine learning portion of ncarlson's project.